asyncapi/.github/repository-settings.md

 ## SonarCloud scans

 Each repository must be integrated with https://sonarcloud.io/organizations/asyncapi/projects for automated quality and security scans.
+If your project is not in the list, please add it via https://sonarcloud.io/projects/create.

 ## Add basic GitHub Actions configurations